Floréal-class frigate: Royal Moroccan Navy

 The Royal Moroccan Navy operates two Floréal-class frigates, Mohammed V and Hassan II.
 The two frigates are named after the late Kings Mohammed V and Hassan II.
 They were acquired with three Panther helicopters in July 1999.
 The Moroccan frigates of the class are similar to those in French service with a few changes.
 The frigates are powered by a CODAD system comprising the same four SEMT Pielstick 6 PA6 L280 BPC diesel engines driving two shafts each turning a LIPS controllable pitch propeller.
 The CODAD system is rated at 9600 hp The vessels are also equipped with one 340 hp bow thruster.
 Other differences include one Otobreda 76 mm gun turret with Najir fire control system located forwards instead of the French 100 mm gun.
 The frigates are capable of being armed with two 20 mm modèle F2 guns situated in atop the aft superstructure, but did not come with the weapons installed.
 In place of the 20 mm guns, the Moroccan Floréal-class frigates can be fitted with twin launchers for Simbad surface-to-air missiles.
 The Moroccan frigates are equipped with two Decca Bridgemaster radars, one for use as navigational radar, the other for helicopter control, and Thomsen-CSF ARBR 17 radar intercept electronic surveillance system.

 Ships in class

 Philippines

-STX France revealed a modernized variant of the Floréal class that it was offering to the Philippine Navy in 2014.
+STX France revealed a modernized variant of the Floréal class that it offered to the Philippine Navy in 2014.